cp2004/OctoPrint-WS281x_LED_Status/README.md

-# OctoPrint WS281x LED Status
+# OctoPrint WS281x LED Status with Python 3.12 compatibility

 Add some RGB LEDs to your 3D printer for a quick status update!